starship/starship/docs/config/README.md

 ## Singularity

-The `singularity` module shows the current singularity image, if inside a container and `$SINGULARITY_NAME` is set.
+The `singularity` module shows the current [Singularity](https://sylabs.io/singularity/) image, if inside a container and `$SINGULARITY_NAME` is set.

 ### Options